alexhalcazar/To_Do_List/README.md

 # ToDoList

-A ToDoList python application which works with mongoDB and uses the Flask framework.
+A ToDoList python based web application which works with mongoDB and uses the Flask framework.

 ## Installation